Zuehlke/machines-code-people/github-contribution-guideline.md

 * the subject is something you have experience on in some real projects and not just theoretical ideas

+**Structural Conventions:**

+* start with an introduction and end with a conclusion (see [advanced contribution topics](./advanced-contribution-topics.md) for more info on structuring)

 **Language Conventions:**

 * apply the [rules for capitalization in titles](http://grammar.yourdictionary.com/capitalization/rules-for-capitalization-in-titles.html) (at least to the "style guide similarities" mentioned)

+* written in English (see [advanced contribution topics](./advanced-contribution-topics.md) for information about a translation)

 **Work directly with GitHub:**